Ahmed-Sheriff/Neighborhood-Map-App/README.md

 - Application is available offline in production mood, not in development mood.

 ##### Thanks Udacity .
 Thanks Google .
-It's was somehow hard journey but all the changes that happened to my choices deserve.
+For this opportunity .
+It was a tough journey but it deserve